emanuellyv/README.md/README.md

 ## I'm Emanuelly, it's a pleasure to have you here, so let me present a little about myself!

-📕 Student of Analysis and Systems Development;
+📕 1st semester of Analysis and Systems Development;

 💬 Intermediary English;

-📚 Intermediate knowledge: HTML5 and CSS3;
+📚 Intermediate knowledge: HTML5, CSS3, Bootstrap and AdobeXD;

 📚 Basic knowledge: JavaScript, PHP, SQL and NodeJS;